Nusiq/regolith-filters/system_template/README.md

 an URL (just like in the "How to use it" section).

 # The structure of the system templates
 The templates are stored inside the filter data folder.
-Every direct subfolder from this folder is a system template.
-The name of the folder is the name of the system displayed in the Regolith logs.
-Every system template has 2 config files (`system_scope.json` and `system_template.py`) and a data folder (`data`).
+Every direct or indirect subfolder from this folder that has `system_scope.json` and `system_template.py` files is considered a system template by the filter.
+The path to the folder is the name of the system displayed in the Regolith logs.
 ```
 📁 system_template
-  📁 [system name]
+  📁 [path/to/system]
     📁 data
       📝 examlpe_python_file.py
       📝 example_json_file.json